 What need would the proposed rule address?

-States have a legal obligation under the CAA to amend their administrative rules to adopt new or revised National Ambient Air Quality Standards and incorporate these standards into their State Clean Air Act Implementation Plans.
-Amendments to Oregon Administrative Rule are needed to incorporate annual National Ambient Air Quality Standard for fine particulate matter (PM 2.5).
-DEQ standard and revise the definition of NAAQS to incorporate PM 2.5 into the Oregon SIP.
-Incorporating these changes into the Oregon SIP will allow DEQ to submit the revised infrastructure SIP element for this pollutant to EPA for approval.
-Once approved, DEQ will have the authority to implement the current NAAQS for PM 2.5 in Oregon, in compliance with the CAA.
+States have a legal obligation under the CAA to amend their administrative rules to adopt new or revised NAAQS and incorporate these standards into their State Clean Air Act Implementation Plans.
+Amendments to Oregon Administrative Rule are needed to incorporate the annual NAAQ for fine particulate matter (PM 2.5)into the DEQ standard and to revise the definition of NAAQS to incorporate PM 2.5 into the Oregon SIP.

 How would the proposed rule solve the problem?

-The proposed rule amendments will incorporate the annual NAAQS for PM 2.5, as required by the Clean Air Act, as well as revise the Oregon Administrative Rule definition NAAQS to incorporate PM 2.5 for clarification.
+The proposed rule amendments will incorporate the annual NAAQS for PM 2.5, as the Clean Air Act requires, as well as revise the Oregon Administrative Rule definition of NAAQS to incorporate PM 2.5 for clarification.
 If adopted, these proposed rule amendments will allow DEQ to submit the revised infrastructure SIP requirements to the U.S. Environmental Protection Agency for approval as revisions to the Oregon SIP.

 How will DEQ know the problem has been solved?

-Once adopted by the EQC, the proposed rule amendments will be filed with the Secretary of State and submitted to the EPA for approval as documentation of the updates made to the Oregon SIP.
-DEQ will know the problem has been solved when the updated infrastructure elements of Oregon’s SIP are approved by the EPA and published in the Federal Register.
+Once EQC adopts them, DEQ will file the proposed rule amendments with the Secretary of State and submitthem to EPA for approval as documentation of the updates made to the Oregon SIP.
+DEQ will know the problem has been solved when EPA approves the updated infrastructure elements of Oregon’s SIP and those elements are published in the Federal Register.